Degenerative Disc Disease

 Over 30 years of scientific and neuroscientific research have determined this outcome.
 The biggest benefit for you is that the real cause of most pain has been determined.
 You have new options to relieve your pain that were completely unavailable before.
 This stops the days of ongoing pain management and adds the possibility for millions of people to use a conservative, safe and proven method to permanently eliminate their pain and other symptoms.

-One method has a documented 97% success rate with people diagnosed with bulging disc, herniated disc, fibromyalgia, spinal stenosis, radiculopathy, whiplash, sciatica, migraine headaches and other incomplete diagnoses.
+A purely intellectual and emotion focused approach pioneered by Dr. John Sarno in the 1970’s has proven exceptionally effective for people diagnosed with bulging disc, herniated disc, fibromyalgia, spinal stenosis, radiculopathy, whiplash, sciatica, migraine headaches and other incomplete diagnoses.

 The downside is that not everyone can be pain free.
 The upside is that there is a Pain Test that has been scientifically developed to provide an objective result based on your specific situation.
 This will provide you exactly what you need to know about whether or not you can permanently end your pain.